apache/mxnet/docs/static_site/src/pages/api/faq/env_var.md

   If no such algorithm exists given other constraints, MXNet will error out.
 This variable affects the choice of CUDNN convolution algorithms.
 Please see [CUDNN developer guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html) for more details.

-* MXNET_CPU_PARALLEL_COPY_SIZE
+* MXNET_CPU_PARALLEL_SIZE
   - Values: Int ```(default=200000)```
-  - The minimum size to call parallel copy by OpenMP in CPU2CPU mode.
+  - The minimum size to call parallel operations by OpenMP for CPU context.
-  - When the array size is bigger than or equal to  this threshold, NDArray::Copy(from, to) is implemented by OpenMP with the Recommended OMP Thread Count.
+  - When the array size is bigger than or equal to this threshold, the operation implemented by OpenMP is executed with the Recommended OMP Thread Count.
-  - When the array size is less than this threshold, NDArray::Copy(from , to)) is implemented by memcpy in single thread.
+  - When the array size is less than this threshold, the operation is implemented naively in single thread.

 * MXNET_OPTIMIZER_AGGREGATION_SIZE
   - Values: Int ```(default=4)```